 Operations & Admin

-Bea Wharton is a data analyst and systems administrator who works with nonprofits in order to structure new programming and analyze existing data.
-Bea is a student of Political Science at Southern New Hampshire University, with a focus on constitutional law and the tracking and reporting of civil and human rights violations.
-Bea brings stability and efficiency to New Moon in her role as an administrator for New Moon's fiscal sponsor, Woodhull Freedom Foundation.
-Prior to her work at New Moon and Woodhull, Bea administered the Sex Worker Community Support Line, the only national resource responding to the needs of all people engaged in commercial sex.
+Bea Wharton is an administrator who works with nonprofits to structure new programming and analyze existing data.
+Bea brings stability and efficiency to New Moon in her role as an administrator.
+Before her work at New Moon, Bea administered the Sex Worker Community Support Line, the only national resource responding to the needs of all people engaged in commercial sex.

 • a photo of a woman with blue eyeshadow and long pink braids